raeslab/RLdbRDA/README.md

 ## Installation

-LRdbRDA needs to be installed directly from GitHub using devtools.
+RLdbRDA needs to be installed directly from GitHub using devtools.
 From an R console enter the commands below.

 ```commandline